-Finally, you might use a mnemonic device like sounding out the word “Wednesday” exactly as it looks like it sounds (Wed-nes-day), not as it is actually pronounced, in order to remember its correct spelling.
+Finally, you might use a mnemonic device like saying the word “Wednesday” exactly as it looks (Wed-nes-day), not as it is actually pronounced (Wenzday), so you can remember its correct spelling.

 Before you go to another English lesson, are you looking for an organized, clear way to improve your English?
 Would you like to know when you’re making a mistake?
 Click here to get information on our complete English course, Fluent Communication, and learn when we will open it again for new students.